 Branch organisers: Jonathan Collinge & Rupert Dove-

-Branch normally meets at 11:15 on the second Saturday of the month from October to May, but the third Saturday in March.
+The branch normally meets at 11:15 on the second Saturday of the month from October to April, with a summer outing.

 BRANCH ANNUAL LUNCH